urvin-shah/whoami/README.md

 # whoami

+Team 2 - AIA - LifeHackathon18

 Know your self

-AIA - LifeHackathon18

-This app has various features to lead you life healthy and happy.
+This app has various features to lead healthy and happy life.